Venafi/vault-pki-backend-venafi/README.md

    [VCert CLI](https://github.com/Venafi/vcert/blob/master/README-CLI-PLATFORM.md#obtaining-an-authorization-token)
    (`getcred` action with `--client-id "hashicorp-vault-by-venafi"` and `--scope "certificate:manage"`) or the Platform's Authorize REST API method.
-To see other available options for the CyberArk secret after it is created, use `vault path-help venafi-pki/venafi/:name`.
+To see other available options for the Venafi secret after it is created, use `vault path-help venafi-pki/venafi/:name`.

     :pushpin: **NOTE**: When obtaining a `access_token` and `refresh_token` from